 The emerging need for innovation in online experience is pushing modern technologies to stretch and enable new possibilities.
 As users, we obviously want to make things faster and easier, which gives life to the never-ending iteration of online services.
 In other words, what we considered impossible yesterday becomes a standard the day after.

 However, in 2016, Next JS was introduced as a tool for building not components (like React) but full pages.
 It was intended to become an entire solution in the hands of developers.
-It gives them, business owners and marketers, a handful of benefits about which you will learn in this blog post.
+It gives them, business owners and marketers, a handful of benefits which you will learn in this blog post.